chimon2000/ckeditor-ws/modules/editor/README.md

+# @awesome/editor

+This module was bootstrapped with [tsdx](https://github.com/palmerhq/tsdx).

 ## Commands

 TSDX scaffolds your new library inside `/src`.

-The recommended workflow is to run TSDX in one terminal:
+The recommended workflow is to run docz in one terminal:

 ```
 npm run docz:dev # or yarn docz:dev